azreasoners/Cplus2ASP/README.md

 This is the automated translator module for Cplus2ASP.
 It accepts normal CCalc files as input and translates them into F2LP input.
 Currently this part of the software tool chain is a prototype, and as such lacks support for some of the more advanced features of CCalc.
 See the release notes for known limitations of the program.

 ### F2LP
 To allow greater flexibility for the translated programs, we use F2LP as the target language of translation.
 F2LP supports the use of first-order formulas in its rules, transforming them into equivalent ASP code.
-A guide to F2LP's syntax and usage can be found on the F2LP web page (the link in the side bar will take you there).
+A guide to F2LP's syntax and usage can be found on the [F2LP GitHub page](https://github.com/azreasoners/F2LP).

 Cplus2ASP v3.1 requires F2LP version 1.4 or higher in order to use the default translation method.
 If a previous version of F2LP is available the program can still run in static compatibility mode (accessed with the --mode=static-auto argument).